Charlotte woman, 23, sold fake docs through Facebook: DOJ

 CHARLOTTE, N.C.
 (QUEEN CITY NEWS) — A Charlotte woman has been indicted for advertising and selling fake documents that included social security cards and W2 forms, the U.S. Attorney’s Office for the Western District of North Carolina announced.

-Charlotte resident Chaiya Maley-Jackson, 23, was indicted on several charges including unlawful transfer of false identification documents.
+Chaiya Maley-Jackson, 23, of Charlotte, was indicted on several charges including unlawful transfer of false identification documents.